kaivandezand/WS-20-DO-KV/slides.md

 ### Breakthrough 2 - Striving for Wholeness
 <p style="text-align: left;"> Performance evaluation:</font>

-* Difficult for both sides
 * Not a conversation from heart
-    * Employees do not feel aspired afterwards
 * Sounds True method
-    * Provoking questions should make employee reflect his behaviour
+    * Provoking questions should enhance employee reflecting
-    * Group of colleagues convene and give notes afterwards
+    * Colleagues convene and give notes afterwards
-    * Employee can reflect
     > Goal: do not feel judged and share your feedback!
 <!-- .slide: data-transition="linear" -->